ethereum/EIPs/EIPS/eip-n.md

 ```

 ## Rationale
 Prior to this propsosal, it seems there have been attempts to implement rental or lending at an application level or just with escrow.
-However, there are no standard proposal for such functions withour escrow.
+However, there are no standard proposal for such functions without escrow.

 Architecture's principles are as follows.
 ### Simple and flexible